 Visit nearby trees during different seasons.

 - Take along field guides, magnifiers, and drawing materials.
 At any time of year, give children bags for collecting specimens: leaves and nuts during autumn, twigs and evergreen needles in winter, blossoms during spring, and seeds or fruits during summer.
+If some children do not enjoy touching these items, allow them to use tongs or work with a peer.
+Display the items you have collected on a tray in the science center.

 - Have children take photos and make sketches of two to three trees once a month.
 They can make a book that shows how the trees change over time.
+Draw attention to details such as the amount and colors of leaves on the trees, especially during autumn.

 - Provide measuring tapes and non-standard measures such as unit blocks or lengths of clothes line.
 Let children measure the trunks, leaves, and other parts of trees.